Budd Inlet

 Budd Inlet is an inlet located at the southernmost end of Puget Sound in Thurston County, Washington, surrounded on three sides by the City of Olympia.

 Etymology

 Budd Inlet was named by Charles Wilkes during the United States Exploring Expedition, to honor Thomas A. Budd, who served as acting master of the Peacock and Vincennes.
 A portion of the coast of Antarctica, Budd Coast, is also named for Thomas Budd.

 History

 Historically, the shores surrounding Budd Inlet were occupied by village sites of the Steh-Chass (or Stehchass), Lushootseed-speaking peoples who became part of the post-treaty Squaxin Island Tribe.

 Around 1850, American settlers founded the city of Olympia at the southern end of Budd Inlet.

+On March 7, 1976, several local residents attempted to stop the capture of six Bigg's orca that had been driven into Budd Inlet by a joint boat and seaplane effort under a SeaWorld permit.
+Known as the "Budd Inlet Six", the transient killer whales were captured by the use of explosives and nets.
+After the event was covered in the media, and following protests, the permits were challenged and found to be in arrears of a state law requiring that whales must be accorded to "swim naturally and not be chased".
+A federal lawsuit was filed and SeaWorld agreed that they would make no further attempts to capture orcas in Washington state waters.
+The company also agreed to release the Budd Inlet Six.
+Further federal prohibitions against capturing killer whales were implemented that same year.
+The city of Olympia adopted a resolution to declare 2026 as “Budd Inlet Six – 50th Anniversary Year", and every March 7 as Budd Inlet Six Commemoration Day.

 Geography

 Budd Inlet is 6.84 mi long and has a maximum breadth of 1.86 mi.
 The southern end of Budd Inlet is divided into two channels – West Bay and East Bay – by a peninsula that was artificially broadened throughout the late 19th and early 20th century.
 The entrance to Budd Inlet is formed by two peninsulas: Cooper Point, and Boston Harbor, Washington.